Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 1. High Predator Attack Risk

-Chickens on the pasture are open to predators.
-They need protection from foxes, hawks, raccoons, and other animals.
+Pasture raised chickens are open to predators.
+They need protection from foxes, hawks, raccoons, and stray dogs.

-Electric fences, guard dogs, and mobile coops or tractors can help.
+Electric fences, guard dogs, and mobile coops can help.
 But these methods take time and money.
-Predators are smart, so some losses may happen.
+Predators are smart, so some losses may still happen.

 2. Various Weather Problems

-In hot weather, chickens cannot lay eggs, get sick, even die.
-Also, in cold or wet weather, chickens can get frostbite or breathing problems, so check them often.
+In hot weather, they may stop laying pasture-raised eggs, get sick, or even die from heat stress.
+In cold or wet weather, they can suffer frostbite or breathing issues.

 3. Inconsistent Forage Quality